akornato/next-redux-saga-example/readme.md

 - [list-org-repos-ordered-by-stargazers-not-working](https://platform.github.community/t/list-org-repos-ordered-by-stargazers-not-working/7505): falling back to client side sorting for now.
 - [contributors-of-a-repository](https://platform.github.community/t/contributors-of-a-repository/3680/11): no other choice but to use [GitHub REST API](https://developer.github.com/v3/) to get repo contributors for now.

-Eventually I'm using GraphQL only to get the sidebar repo list so I can select only the few fields I need there.
-Since GitHub GraphQL API imposes a limit of 100 repos with a single query I'm using a little redux saga to get them all via paging.
-The API also requires authentication so I'm proxying the API call via a Netlify Function (AWS Lambda) to avoid including GITHUB_GRAPHQL_API_TOKEN in the web client build.
+Hence I'm using GraphQL only to get the sidebar repo list to select only the few fields I need there.
+Since GitHub GraphQL API imposes a limit of 100 repos with a single query, I'm using a little redux saga to get them all via paging.
+The API also requires authentication so I'm proxying the API call via a Netlify function to avoid including GITHUB_GRAPHQL_API_TOKEN in the web client build.

 ## Built with